 I just watched the film today in a cinema in Augsburg and I think it's basically a good movie but why the hell did they change so much?
 The ships look completeley different and I'm sure I don't have to say anything about those strange Kilrathi.
 I think that's the reason why so many fans of the games don't like the film.

 However, I think the movie is a good addition to the WC universe, if you just try to accept those changes.
 It sure isn't a blockbuster but it was nice to see a Wing Commander film on the big movie screen and not only on my small monitor.

 The movie itself was great.
-The dialogue was much better than in the original and the synchronisation was excellent.
+The dialogue was much better than in the original and the synchronization was excellent.
 The only thing that bothered me were the Kilrathi voices (by the way, they were pronounced "Kilrati" with a German `R`).
-They sounded like grolling Norwegian blackmetallers.
+They sounded like growling Norwegian blackmetallers.
 But altogether it was a great space-war-movie which can compete with other current science fiction.